No2Ross/ThesisAppendixFiles/README.md

 Appendix file 1

 TrAGEDy DE results across four windows of comparison for the TrAGEDy aligned WT vs ZC3H20 KO _T. brucei_ trajectories.
-Significant DE genes are identified as those with an absolute Log<sub>2</sub>FC of 0.5, bonferroni adjusted p-value less than 0.05 and were expressed in at least 10\% of cells in one of the conditions in the window.
+Significant DE genes are identified as those with an absolute Log<sub>2</sub>FC > 0.5, bonferroni adjusted p-value less than 0.05 and were expressed in at least 10\% of cells in one of the conditions in the window.

 Appendix file 2

 TradeSeq DE results across four knots of comparisons for Seurat integrated WT vs ZC3H20 KO _T. brucei_ trajectories.
-Significant DE genes are identified as those with an absolute Log<sub>2</sub>FC of 0.5, bonferroni adjusted p-value less than 0.05 and were expressed in at least 10\% of cells in one of the conditions in the knots.
+Significant DE genes are identified as those with an absolute Log<sub>2</sub>FC > 0.5, bonferroni adjusted p-value less than 0.05 and were expressed in at least 10\% of cells in one of the conditions in the knots.

 Appendix file 3

 Seurat DE results across four clusters of comparisons for Seurat integrated WT vs ZC3H20 KO _T. brucei_ trajectories.
-Significant DE genes are identified as those with an absolute Log<sub>2</sub>FC of 0.5, bonferroni adjusted p-value less than 0.05 and were expressed in at least 10\% of cells in one of the conditions in the clusters.
+Significant DE genes are identified as those with an absolute Log<sub>2</sub>FC > 0.5, bonferroni adjusted p-value less than 0.05 and were expressed in at least 10\% of cells in one of the conditions in the clusters.

 Appendix file 4